 - An online journal

 What I love about Online Therapy is that their whole operation is based on CBT (cognitive behavioral therapy).
 This is a very effective and highly regarded therapy approach.

 AND it’s pretty hard to resist access to therapy without leaving the comfort of your home!
 (No anxiety in the waiting room, am I right?)

 This makes therapy SO much more manageable for busy schedules.

 With the proper diagnosis comes the proper treatment.
-This could be in terms of the trajectory of your therapy sessions themselves, or medication for a chemical imbalance.
+Treatment can look like your talk therapy sessions themselves, or being referred to a psychiatrist for medication to treat a chemical imbalance.

-8. Finding the right therapist that jives with how you want to be treated
+8. Finding a therapist that jives with how you want to be treated is invaluable

 Managing anxiety is tough.
 This tracker makes checking in on yourself a little easier.
 Want to gauge how your anxiety symptoms are doing? ...and want it free?
 Get my printable anxiety tracker sent straight to your inbox!